-algebraic expositions College Algebra Part 1 (F, S) covers the first half of MAT110 College Algebra.
-Top pressions, radical expressions, factoring, solving lines ems of linear equations, radical equations, complex r 2 credits pics include the real number system, exponents, operations with ar, quadratic, rational, absolute-value equations and inequalities numbers and applied problems.
-(Prerequisites: MAT051 or High Mathematics grade I-III or G.C.E.
-O-Level Mathematics Grade exponential 2 credits gebra.
-It includes co-ordinate geometry, polynomial, rational tions, variation, remainder and factor theorems.
-(Prerequisite .) science, cor factoring, int and factor the MAT051 or I mputer technology and mathematics.
-This course of tegral and rational exponents, solving equations, ine heorems, polynomial, rational, exponential and loga 4 credits edge needed for many fields such as engineering, business, covers the fundamental concepts of college algebra including qualities and systems of equations and inequalities, remainder arithmic functions with graphs and applications.
-(Prerequisite athematics or CXC General Mathematics grades I-III or GCE O A course in science.
-The and use of a e relevant algebra will be developed, but mathematical algebra in the fields of business, economics and soc College Algebra 4 credits ce for students whose major area is outside mathematics and details will not be stressed.
-Emphasis will be on the applications ial sciences.
-(Prerequisites: MAT051 or High School Certificate atics grades I-III or GCE O' Level Mathematics Grade B). interpreting measurement techniques, are some of throughout the them, and using inferential measures to draw connt, measures of central tendency, measures of correlation and regression, continuous and discrete the topics that will be covered.
-The use of available he course, and completion of a group research project 4 credits organising data, calculating descriptive statistics and accurately clusions about populations.
-Sampling techniques, levels of variation, measures of location and skewness, graphical probability distributions, and estimation and hypothesis testing technological functions in analysis and graphing will be taught it is mandatory.
-(Prerequisite: MAT051 or High School Certificate tics grades I-III or GCE O' Level Mathematics Grade C). students enr rolled in technical-vocational programmes.
-Emphasis 3 credits ional students by covering the mathematics needed by will be on the application of skills to technical problems.
-This
+N 1 algebraic expre solving systems essions, radical expressions, factoring, solving line is of linear equations, radical equations, complex 2 credits pics include the real number system, exponents, operations with ear, quadratic, rational, absolute-value equations and inequalities, numbers and applied problems.
+(Prerequisites: MAT051 or High al Mathematics grade I-III or G.C.E.
+O-Level Mathematics Grade d logarithmic functions, with graphs and applica- 2 credits Igebra.
+It includes co-ordinate geometry, polynomial, rational, ations, variation, remainder and factor theorems.
+(Prerequisite: science, composite factoring, integrand factor theorems. uter technology and mathematics.
+This course ral and rational exponents, solving equations, increms, polynomial, rational, exponential and log the School Certificate Grade 1 Level A-Credit in M 4 credits vledge needed for many fields such as engineering, business, covers the fundamental concepts of college algebra including equalities and systems of equations and inequalities, remainder garithmic functions with graphs and applications.
+(Prerequisite: athematics- or CXC General Mathematics grades I-III or GCE O' A course in prescience.
+The reand use of alge levant algebra will be developed, but mathematicallebra in the fields of business, economics and so College Algebra 4 credits nce for students whose major area is outside mathematics and al details will not be stressed.
+Emphasis will be on the applications cial sciences.
+(Prerequisites: MAT051 or High School Certificate natics grades I-III or GCE O' Level Mathematics Grade B). interpreting the measurement, techniques, cor em, and using inferential measures to draw co measures of central tendency, measures or relation and regression, continuous and discrete 4 credits organising data, calculating descriptive statistics and accurately nclusions about populations.
+Sampling techniques, levels of variation, measures of location and skewness, graphical probability distributions, and estimation and hypothesis testing technological functions in analysis and graphing will be taught

+Grade 1 Level A-Pass in Mathematics or CXC General Mathematics grades I-III or GCE O' Level Mathematics Grade C).